-tech& Social Media: Camp Tech resources: 1)Anthropic opens up its Claude Cowork feature to anyone with a $20 subscription; 2)View Camp Tech’s Instructor Sara Norton’s List of Favourite Free Low-Cost, Beginner-Friendly Tech Tools; 3)How to Fix Your Wi-Fi
+tech: Camp Tech resources: 1)View Camp Tech’s Instructor Sara Norton’s List of Favourite Free Low-Cost, Beginner-Friendly Tech Tools; 2)How to Fix Your Wi-Fi

 Speaking of tech tools, Camp Tech instructor Sara Norton has recently overhauled her entire list of her favourite free, low-cost, beginner-friendly tech tools that she recommend for small business owners, including tech for: starting your business, contracts & invoicing, managing client data, organizing projects, plans or people, marketing your business, and automation & AI.
 View Sara’s list of tried and tested fav tech tools here: https://www.reply-all.ca/tech (see below)